 Home office expedited SaaS demand

-As social distancing became the norm, usage of conferencing and collaboration tools such as Zoom, Microsoft Teams, and Google Meet have gone through the roof.
+Note that, conferencing and collaboration tools such as Zoom, Microsoft Teams, and Google Meet have gone through the roof.
 Companies like Pingboard, which were not initially focused on connecting people at bay, redesigned their businesses to meet new demands.
 For global brands offering their products to this region, making it as accessible and localized will be key in not only adoption, but also in retention to ensure that this technology is a staple once remote work orders lift.

 What does this mean for global SaaS brands